 That means the vast majority of peeps arriving hit the “Back” button before you can even introduce them to your wares.

-And that means you’ll be struggling to explain to your boss or client why sales are down even though blog traffic is UP, UP, UP.
+And that means you’ll be struggling to explain to your boss or client why sales and new customers are down even though blog traffic is UP, UP, UP.

 Here’s the shortlist of engagement-based metrics to start with:

 ✅ Time on page

 Generally speaking, the more time on site, the better chance of snagging potential customers.

 It means people are sticking around, not bouncing or exiting, and increasing the chances you’ll get at driving them into another page or some other micro-conversion (more on those below).

 You don’t want people sticking around on a landing page forever.
 Especially, if it’s a shorter one.
 So time on page is good for content-heavy ones, but not always so good for others.